AutoSail-MDH/autosail/ROS2/sensor_fusion/README.md

 # Sensor fusion
 This application creates a sensor fusion between the IMU and the GPS using EKF.
-It tries to give a better estimation of the velocity and the position.
+It tries to give a better estimation of orientation and position.

 The version of ROS2 is Foxy desktop on Ubuntu 20.04.
 The application will read from /position/IMU and /position/GPS, and publish a Float32MultiArray [x y yaw v] to /position/fusion.